 In addition, the section has a description of how you ensure that the installation of the VLT 6000 HVAC is EMC-correct.
-Furthermore, the section includes a list of mains and motor connections, as well as a description of
+Furthermore, the section includes a list of mains and motor connections, as well as a description of control card termiyou will be able to start using your application very quickly.

-Programming: This section describes the control unit and the software parameters for the the VLT 6000 HVAC.
+Programming: This section describes the control unit and the software parameters for the VLT the VLT 6000 HVAC.
 In addition, the section has technical data, service information, factory settings and information on special conditions.

-VLT 6000 HVAC.
-There is also a guide to the Quick Setup menu, which means that you will be able to start using your application very quickly.
+6000 HVAC.
+There is also a guide to the Quick Setup menu, which means that